Welcome, If you wish to register for Cisco Hack to Secure Coding Challenge 2023, then we recommend you go through the information below.

-- Since this is going to be a proctored challenge, take the challenge from a webcam-enabled computer.
+- Since this will be a proctored challenge, take the challenge from a webcam-enabled computer.
 Check your webcam status before beginning your challenge.
-Please refer to the Webcam Troubleshooting Guide in case if you face any issues with webcam access during the challenge.
+Please refer to the Webcam Troubleshooting Guide in case you face any issues with webcam access during the challenge.

-- Perform a system check here before you start your challenge.
+- You can just perform a system check here before you start your challenge.

-- Carve out a quiet and well-lit spot with minimal distractions as the webcam will be enabled for the challenge.
+- You can carve out a quiet and well-lit spot with minimal distractions, as the webcam will be enabled for the challenge.

-- We advise you to take the sample challenge before the main challenge to familiarize yourself with the HackerRank environment.
+- We suggest you take the sample challenge before the main challenge to familiarize yourself with the HackerRank environment.
 The Sample challenge will be blocked on the day of the challenge.
 Please make sure to try the sample challenge before.

 Answering Questions on HackerRank

-In Cisco Hack to Secure Coding Challenge 2023, you will be answering coding and multiple-choice type questions.
+In Cisco Hack to Secure Coding Challenge 2023, you will answer coding and multiple-choice questions.

 Here is a short video to walk you through the process of taking coding questions on the HackerRank platform.

-You can refer to the article Answering Multiple-Choice Questions to understand how to solve MCQs on the HackerRank platform.
+You can take a look at the article Answering Multiple-Choice Questions to understand how to solve MCQs on the HackerRank platform.

 Frequently Asked Questions

 Here are answers to some of the most commonly asked questions.
 We recommend you go through these questions to resolve your queries quickly.
-If your question is not addressed here, please reach out to firstname.lastname@example.org.
-We will help you with your concern.
+If your question still needs to be addressed here, please reach out to firstname.lastname@example.org.
+We will be happy to help you with your concern.

 Before the challenge